Myanmar: Climate

 Much of the country lies between the Tropic of Cancer and the Equator.
 It lies in the monsoon region of Asia, with its coastal regions receiving over 5000 mm of rain annually.
 Annual rainfall in the delta region is approximately 2500 mm, while average annual rainfall in the dry zone in central Myanmar is less than 1000 mm.
 The northern regions of Myanmar are the coolest, with average temperatures of 21 C. Coastal and delta regions have an average maximum temperature of 32 C.

 Previously and currently analysed data, as well as future projections on changes caused by climate change predict serious consequences to development for all economic, productive, social, and environmental sectors in Myanmar.
-In order to combat the hardships ahead and do its part to help combat climate change Myanmar has displayed interest in expanding its use of renewable energy and lowering its level of carbon emissions.
-Groups involved in helping Myanmar with the transition and move forward include the UN Environment Programme, Myanmar Climate Change Alliance, and the Ministry of Natural Resources and Environmental Conservation which directed in producing the final draft of the Myanmar national climate change policy that was presented to various sectors of the Myanmar government for review.
+To combat the hardships ahead and do its part to help combat climate change Myanmar has displayed interest in expanding its use of renewable energy and lowering its level of carbon emissions.
+Groups involved in helping Myanmar with the transition and move forward include the UN Environment Programme, Myanmar Climate Change Alliance, and the Ministry of Natural Resources and Environmental Conservation, which directed the production of the final draft of the Myanmar national climate change policy that was presented to various sectors of the Myanmar government for review.

-In April 2015, it was announced that the World Bank and Myanmar would enter a full partnership framework aimed to better access to electricity and other basic services for about six million people and expected to benefit three million pregnant woman and children through improved health services.
+In April 2015, it was announced that the World Bank and Myanmar would enter a full partnership framework aimed at improving access to electricity and other basic services for about six million people, and expected to benefit three million pregnant women and children through improved health services.
 Acquired funding and proper planning has allowed Myanmar to better prepare for the impacts of climate change by enacting programs which teach its people new farming methods, rebuild its infrastructure with materials resilient to natural disasters, and transition various sectors towards reducing greenhouse gas emissions.